MaxwellFX/Advanced_Lane_Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 My biggest mistake so far was not write the code in object oriented style.
-Given the time restricted by other real life duties, I was not able to refactor the code.
+Especially in the later stage, I found it was much harder to tune a specific parameters just none of my previous functions and data were object oriented.

+To improve on the project, a better scope/masking algorithm is need.
+The car needs to learn what region of interests to search based on the given image.
+Such algorithm was not implemented in project, thus it was very difficult to find the correct lane information, especially for those challenging videos.
+With a more advanced scope searching algorithm, even for current lane search implementation should do a superb job.
+But expect that kind of task to be reserved in term 2/3 of the self-driving car nano degree.